NicholasPerell/Artemis/README.md

   - <ins>Goddess (Narrative System)</ins>, which tracks all the true/false flags the arrows use.
 - Example for how the code can be used
   - An example .CSV[^sheets] file.
-  - Children scripts of the Fletchers & Bows to deliver debug log messages with a delay before another message can be sent
+  - Children scripts of the Fletchers & Bows to deliver debug log messages with a delay before another message can be sent.
-  - An Editor script that gives the Debug Fletchers to have a button in its inspector to trigger the .CSV[^sheets] parsing.
-    - It is reccomended you copy this to use it for your own Fletchers scripts
   - A scene that initializes an example archer then triggers narrative delivery from the archer at a rate that demonstrates the settings each data point can have save for what to do if the bow is busy.

 ## File-By-File Explanation

-Although one of the best ways to get an understanding of *Artemis* would be to check out the examples made, it's worth documenting the target purpose of each of the previously listed items.
+Although one of the best ways to get an understanding of *Artemis* would be to check out the example made, it's worth documenting the target purpose of each of the previously listed items.
+A good way to imagine it:

+> The *fletcher* makes and stockpiles the *arrows*, and the *archer* decides which arrow to shoot.
+The archer can get more arrows from (or throw away some in) an *arrow bundle*, and she uses her *bow* to fire them.
+An arrow checks if certain *flags* are met to consider it appropriate to use, and *flag bundles* can be loaded as needed to optimize the process.

 ### Arrows <img src="https://raw.githubusercontent.com/nicholas-hoy-champain/narrative-system-project/d8e41bfca6e25fc062ffbac8ebde975d6accd94c/Assets/Artemis/Editor/Resources/branch-arrow.png" alt="Branch Arrow by Lorc" height="50px;" align="right">

 Stores the most basic information for each possible piece of narrative delivery.
 This includes:
-- <ins>ID:</ins> string used to access the database found in the fletcher it is connected to.
+- <ins>ID:</ins> used to access the database found in the fletcher it is connected to.
 - <ins>Priority Value:</ins> int value used by the archer.
 Can use the "COND" keyword to get the number of criteria in the rule.
 - <ins>Rule:</ins> flags that must be set to specified criteria (otherwise the arrow will be skipped over by the archer)
 - <ins>How to handle busy:</ins> if the archer tries to fire the arrow, but the bow is busy, what is done?
 There are a couple options: